-Neil Burger: I’ve taken a bunch of cross country trips (local roads; from Connecticut to San Francisco) where I didn’t take the highway the entire time.
+Neil Burger: I’ve taken many cross-country trips (local roads; from Connecticut to San Francisco) where I didn’t take the highway the entire time.
 The difference between these characters is that they are just trying to get to where they are going and needed to take the interstate.
-They are going as fast as they can so the trick here was to be true to that and not on some scenic byway.
+They are going as fast as possible, so the trick here was to be true to that and not on some scenic byway.

 Sarah Adamson: I have to tell you that I just loved the one scene during the road trip in which Colee who is craving a sense of family and wants the connection simply asks to have a picnic.
 If all of American could just step back from their busy lives and take a picnic it might serve many purposes.

 Neil Burger: Yes, really I’m glad that you liked that part, thank you.

 Sarah Adamson: Can you tell me about the casting process for the main three characters?
 (Tim Robbins plays Cheaver, Rachael McAdams plays Colee and Michael Pena plays TK)

 Neil Burger: I had a shortlist of people I was interested in, and they were all on it.
 Tim was the first person that read the script, and he loved it and wanted to be involved.
 Rachael was.
 Next, I really wanted her to do it because I like her work.
 She’s a really fine actress, and then when I met her, I wanted it all the more just because she has openness as Colee has.
 Rachael has a sort of gentleness, but on the other hand, she’s tough and has the determination and feistiness of Colee.